ppy/osu-wiki/news/2018-07-18-summer-2018-fanart-contest.md

 * **WHEN USING THE TEMPLATE SUPPLIED ABOVE, DO NOT LEAVE IT VISIBLE IN YOUR SUBMISSION!** People who leave their templates in their pieces *might* get an angry private message from me shortly after submissions close.
 Please don't make me angry.
 You won't like me when I'm angry.
 * **Entries MUST meet the resolution requirements for a main-menu piece - namely 2732x1536.** Don't half-size, don't submit things in weird dimensions that aren't specified, submit them in 2732x1536 or not at all!
 1366x768 is BAAAAAD since the game client uses 2732x1536 to display the winning background entries, and we have been forced to scale up entries in the past.
 Your work deserves better!
 * **SUBMIT ONLY YOUR OWN WORK!
 NO TRACING!
 NO REDRAWING!** It hurts that we have to keep saying this but please, we want to see *your* work, not a rehash of pixiv or DeviantArt's latest and greatest Zero Two fanart redrawn to look like an osu! mascot.
 We will invariably find out if you do this, and repeat offenders will be unwelcome to participate in the future.
 * **Don't use copyrighted characters from other intellectual properties.** You can freely use any of the osu! mascots (pippi, Yuzu, Mocha, Maria) and any of the community mascots (Tama, Aiko, Taikonator, so on), but stay away from using direct representations of characters from other worlds or franchises in your work.
-Remember that the community mascots are also someone else's creation, so make sure to treat them with the same respect that you'd like your work treated with.
+Remember that the community mascots are also someone else's creation, so make sure to treat their work with the same respect that you'd treat yours.

 [We cool?
 We cool.
 Now, start heating things up and submit your entry over at the Summer 2018 Fanart Contest listing!](https://osu.ppy.sh/community/contests/66)